ImgBotApp/InternetNL/detail/mail/auth/dkim/verdict/bad_en.md

-Your domain does *not* have a DKIM record.
+Your domain does *not* support DKIM records.